Neargye/yacppl/README.md

 ### Requirements

-The saved object must be non-const, non-pointer, non-array, non-function, copy constructible, and assignable.
-Automatic restore chooses copy or move assignment from the configured/default assignment policy. `restore()` always requires copy assignment because it keeps the saved value available for a later automatic restore.
+The object must be non-const, non-pointer, non-array, non-function, constructible from a non-const lvalue, assignable, and nothrow destructible.
+Automatic restore assigns from an rvalue if that expression is `noexcept` or lvalue assignment is unavailable; otherwise it assigns from an lvalue. `restore()` assigns from an lvalue.

 ### Configuration

-Only one restore policy may be defined:
+Set configuration macros before including `<state_saver.hpp>` and use the same values in every translation unit.
+At most one restore policy may be defined:

-* `STATE_SAVER_MAY_THROW_RESTORE` - default; restore may throw.
+* `STATE_SAVER_MAY_THROW_RESTORE` - restore may throw; this is the default.
-* `STATE_SAVER_NO_THROW_RESTORE` - require noexcept restore.
+* `STATE_SAVER_NO_THROW_RESTORE` - requires noexcept restore.
-* `STATE_SAVER_SUPPRESS_THROW_RESTORE` - suppress restore exceptions.
+* `STATE_SAVER_SUPPRESS_THROW_RESTORE` - catches restore exceptions.

+With the default policy, an automatic restore that throws during exception unwinding calls `std::terminate`.
+Use the no-throw policy for noexcept assignment or the suppress policy when this must be avoided.

 Optional settings:

-* `STATE_SAVER_CATCH_HANDLER` - handler used by `STATE_SAVER_SUPPRESS_THROW_RESTORE`.
+* `STATE_SAVER_CATCH_HANDLER` - handles suppressed restore exceptions and must not throw.
-* `STATE_SAVER_NO_THROW_CONSTRUCTIBLE` - require nothrow saved-value construction.
+* `STATE_SAVER_NO_THROW_CONSTRUCTIBLE` - requires nothrow saved-value construction.
-* `STATE_SAVER_FORCE_MOVE_ASSIGNABLE` - force destructor restore through move assignment.
+* `STATE_SAVER_FORCE_MOVE_ASSIGNABLE` - forces automatic assignment from an rvalue.
-* `STATE_SAVER_FORCE_COPY_ASSIGNABLE` - force destructor restore through copy assignment.
+* `STATE_SAVER_FORCE_COPY_ASSIGNABLE` - forces automatic assignment from an lvalue.

 ## utility

-`utility` provides C++17 helpers for forwarding, safe move-selection, byte-preserving casts, and applying callables to argument packs or tuple-like values.
+`utility` provides C++17 forwarding, conversion, invocation, and comparison helpers.

 ### Forwarding and move helpers